 You can plant sugar snap peas in the summer if the temperature does not get too hot.
 Peas need good moisture, and you may have to water it often to retain the moisture in the soil.

-The ideal temperature to grow sugar snap peas is between the 45 degrees to 70 degrees Fahrenheit.
-Temperature above or below the growing range reduce the pea yield or prevent the plant from growing at all.
+The ideal temperature to grow sugar snap peas is between 45 degrees to 70 degrees Fahrenheit.
+Temperature above or below the growing range reduces the pea yield or prevents the plant from growing at all.

-For people living in colder climate planting peas around April may work best.
+For people living in colder climates planting peas around April may work best.
 If you live in more warm weather, then start planting peas in mid of February.

 Sugar snap peas are easy to grow.
-It doesn’t need many resources or attention as long as some basics requirements are met.
+It doesn’t need many resources or attention as long as some basic requirements are met.
 Here is how you can start growing sugar snap peas.

 Soil is the necessary foundation of growing peas.
 Check the ground for the right condition before you get started.
 The soil pH level has to be between 5.5 to 7, and it should be well-drained.
 The peas need humus soil, but too much waterlogging may rot the pea seeds.